Jarmahent/ImageProcessingBot/README.md

 ## Processing Images Bot for Reddit /r/processingimages

 #### This bot uses the Processing language to take an a randomly selected image from any subreddit on Reddit.com and alters it.

+#### Some premade sketches will be used from https://www.openprocessing.org/ please check it out.